-San Francisco, CA. August 18, 2022 – McEvoy Foundation for the Arts announces new programs for Color Code (September 23, 2022–January 21, 2023), its fall exhibition about the many expressions of color in the arts.
+San Francisco, CA. August 18, 2022 – McEvoy Foundation for the Arts announces new programs for Color Code (September 23, 2022–February 11, 2023), its fall exhibition about the many expressions of color in the arts.
 Marking the organization’s fifth anniversary, Color Code presents modern and contemporary artworks from the McEvoy Family Collection and commissions by Bay Area colorists Sadie Barnette, Angela Hennessy, Clare Rojas, and Zio Ziegler.
 The exhibition is joined by Visible Light, an original program of short films about color as light, and a series of hands-on workshops that give attendees opportunities to connect with their inner color spectrum through color meditation and discover new identities through costume design.

 For many visual artists, filmmakers, and designers, color is a tool used to connects us to the stories, cultures, and values embedded in their works.
 Color Code brings painting, sculpture, and photography from the McEvoy Family Collection together with new commissions in an exhibition that features a variety of expressions and applications of color.